yeshjho/Function_Types/README.md

 - Whether is `noexcept`

 ### Investigable Properties only for Member functions
-- Class it's belong to
+- Class it belongs to
 - Whether is `const`
 - Whether is `volatile`
 - Whether is l-value reference qualified (i.e. `&`)